 Some may object, though, that if we developed a faith-based approach rather than one of fear, people would become irresponsible with regard to the environment.
 But this response arises from ignorance and a misunderstanding of the nature of the covenant.
 In such a relationship, like marriage, both parties do their parts to make the relationship work.
 God does His part of governing and preserving His creation and we do our parts of being good stewards of what He has entrusted to us.
 The burden of “saving the planet” really lies with God.
 We are just His instruments to do only that which He has commissioned us to do.

 We can use Aristotle’s golden mean as a guide.
 On one hand, we can exploit the environment for selfish gain and on the other hand, we can conduct ourselves as if the full responsibility for the environment rests on our shoulders.
 The first extreme leads to ravishing the planet through greed and the second leads to ravishing ourselves through fear.
 The truth involves faith in God expressing itself through personal responsibility.
 In this manner, faith can conquer fear since faith is the opposite of fear.
 In fact, the word “confidence” comes from the Latin meaning “with faith.”

-It seems like we are constantly being told by our culture to live in fear of climate change.
+It seems like we are constantly being told by our culture to live in fear of climate change and many other things.
 We should refuse to live that way and choose instead to live by faith.
 Living by faith leads to an incredible sense of liberation and empowerment.
 It also enables us to make more rational rather than emotional decisions.

 The point of this post is in accordance with the overall theme of this blog, which is to say that the answer to our present problems is to look upward to God through faith and not just horizontally.
 Living like we do in a secular, materialistic matrix leads to a whole host of problems including mental illness and nihilism.